docker/docs/docker-cloud/builds/repos.md

 ## Change repository privacy settings

 Repositories in Docker Cloud can be either public or private.
 Public repositories are visible from the Docker Store's Community Content section, and can also be searched for from Docker Cloud's **Create Service** wizard.
 Private repositories are only visible to the user account that created it (unless it belongs to an Organization, see below).

+> **Note**: These _privacy_ settings are separate from the [repository _access_ permissions](../orgs.md#change-team-permissions-for-an-individual-repository) available for repositories shared among members of an [organization](../orgs.md).

 If a private repository belongs to an [Organization](../orgs.md), members of the `Owners` team configure access.
 Only members of the `Owners` team can change an organization's repository privacy settings.

 Each Docker Cloud account comes with one free private repository.
 Additional private repositories are available for subscribers on paid plans.

 To change a repository's privacy settings: